Auckland customer shocked to find nasty note in courier package signature

 "I ended up getting it through my neighbours.
 Then I called NZ Couriers and started a query," he said.

-"I've called them several times since then and found out, after harassing them for information, that the note was actually directed at them."
+"I've called them several times since then and found out, after harassing them for information, that the note was actually directed at them [NZ Couriers]."

 Connor at first thought the neighbour had signed it with that message but was then informed it was actually the courier who had written that after delivery, as a message to the employer.